sidestream-tech/unified-auctions-ui/notification-service/README.md

     - `SMTP_PORT`: (optional) - SMTP port.
 Defaults to `465`
     - `SMTP_USERNAME`: (required) - SMTP username
     - `SMTP_PASSWORD`: (required) - SMTP password
-    - `SMTP_EMAIL`: (optional) - The displayed address from which the email was sent.
-Defaults to `notification@unified-auctions.makerdao.com`
+    - `SMTP_EMAIL`: (required) - The outgoing address which is displayed to the user
-- `RECEIVERS`: (optional) - a comma-separated list of email addresses, that should receive an email when an event is called
+- `RECEIVERS`: (required) - a comma-separated list of email addresses, that should receive an email when an event is called

 Note: env variables are accessible via the `secret` command under `auction-ui/notification-service/${environment}`.